RPI-ITWS/ITWS-2110-F24-liakht/lab5/README.md

 In the application layer it is the responsibility of the developer to review and secure coding practices for HTML / CSS / JS / PHP.
 I looked through all of my code and made sure that there was no possibility of SQL Injection or similar issues.

 Safety:
-In the Security Monitoring and Application Security sections they wrote hoe it is important for the data to be validated.
+In the Security Monitoring and Application Security sections they wrote how it is important for the data to be validated.
 I implemented this with adding a .json() as well as catch blocks in case anything went wrong from my API calls.

 For safety in PHP I had already been using prepared statements as I knew about the risk of sql injection.
 In any case, this was an important addition I did in the past.